Delhi violence: Salman Khurshid named in chargesheet, accused of delivering provocative speeches

 Congress leader Udit Raj and CPI(M) leader Brinda Karat have also been mentioned in the chargesheet.

 Senior Congress leader and former Union Minister Salman Khurshid, his party colleague Udit Raj and Communist Party of India (Marxist) leader Brinda Karat have been named in a chargesheet filed by the Delhi Police in connection with the communal violence that broke out in the Capital in February, PTI reported.
-The police have alleged that these leaders gave provocative speeches during the protests against the Citizenship Amendment Act.
+The disclosure statements recorded by the police, which are inadmissible as evidence in court, alleged that these leaders gave provocative speeches during the protests against the Citizenship Amendment Act.

 The chargesheet, filed on September 17, totalling over 17,000 pages, refers to former Congress Councillor Ishrat Jahan and a protected witness.
 It claims that they told the police about the alleged speeches in their disclosure statements.